LisiLisenok/Chime/howto.md

 {
 	"operation": "create",
 	"name": "scheduler name",
-	"state": "String, one of running, paused or completed, default is running", "time zone": "String, default is local time zone"
+	"state": "String, optional, one of running, paused or completed, default is running", "time zone": "String, optional, default time zone, applied to timer if no one given at timer level", "time zone provider": "String, optional.",
-}
+	"message source": "String, optional, default message source", "message source configuration": "String, optional, configuration to instantiate message source", "delivery options": "JsonObject, optional, default delivery options, applied if no one given at a timer create request" }
 ```